rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 !!!
 NOTE

-    The .htaccess file functionality known to Apache administrators does not exist in nginx!
+    The .htaccess file functionality known to Apache administrators does not exist in Nginx!

-Provided here is the `nginx.conf` file, stripped of all comments, for your information:
+Provided here is the `nginx.conf` file, stripped of all comments:

 ```bash
 user nginx;